yzy0806/Poly-ZQ-trading/deploy/CURRENT_DEPLOYMENT_AND_SECURITY.md

 The deployment workflow is defined in `container.yml`.
 It runs for pull requests, pushes to `main`, and manual workflow dispatches.

 The September 21 repository update aligns native Mac development and the Ubuntu production build on Python 3.14.7, Node 26.9.0 and uv 0.12.17.
 CI reads `.python-version` and `.node-version` for both Ubuntu and macOS, installs the locked dependencies, and runs Ruff, MyPy, the backend suite with the coverage gate, dashboard lint/tests and the dashboard build.
 The Dockerfile pins the same runtime versions.
-This source change is pending publication and rollout; it does not replace the last observed production artifact in Section 4.2.
+The matching release passed all three jobs and was deployed on September 22; see the current deployment above.

 For non-pull-request runs, GitHub Actions builds and publishes the application container to GHCR.
 The workflow uses Docker Buildx caching and emits provenance and an SBOM.
 Third-party GitHub Actions are pinned to full commit hashes.
 The workflow uses the repository-scoped `GITHUB_TOKEN`; read permission is the default, while package, attestation, and identity-token writes are limited to the image-publishing job.

 The image receives traceable tags, including the Git commit and a mutable staging label.
 The VPS deployment path does not accept a tag as the final release reference.
 It requires the immutable `@sha256:` digest, preventing a later tag move from silently changing what is deployed.

-### 4.2 Current deployed artifact
+### 4.2 Current artifact and rollback history

+The current artifact is the September 22 `e404b1c` image recorded above.
+Its immediate rollback image is `53c2d67` with digest `sha256:4f550338f00f47921ef25b2675569111360d06dc7c1a1b6bfea9ec268062bf81`, using the saved prior env and the same October database.
+That image retains the September foreign-order block.
+The older `0c4718e` image below belongs to the September configuration and requires its corresponding env/database identity.

-The production engine artifact deployed on September 14 at 13:15 UTC was built from Git commit `0c4718e605950e97fa0c3660f1b9760899833897`.
+The previous production engine artifact deployed on September 14 at 13:15 UTC was built from Git commit `0c4718e605950e97fa0c3660f1b9760899833897`.
 [GitHub validation and publishing](https://github.com/yzy0806/Poly-ZQ-trading/actions/runs/34846383394) passed.
 The packaged coordinator, repository, and state source matched the inspected checkout; the coordinator also imported successfully in an isolated container without network access.
 Its immutable deployed reference is:

 ```text
 ghcr.io/yzy0806/poly-zq-trading@sha256:8b4ee4929fa331a49d6ae287a189819d0ef10f2adfcfa323c7d7d244fdbb34ea